Information for the 2016-17 Academic Year

 Saint Peter’s Prep has contracted FACTS Management Company “FACTS” to provide tuition billing and collection services through an online portal.
-It is mandatory for every family to register for FACTS online at http://facts.spprep.org and provide all required demographic information and choose a payment plan.
+Once you have received your Acceptance Letter, it is mandatory for every family to register for FACTS online at http://facts.spprep.org and provide all required demographic information and choose a payment plan.
 (Sheehan Scholarship recipients should select the Annual Plan).
 FACTS will contract one account per family, whether there is one child or multiple children.
-To add an incoming student to your FACTS account, please notify the Finance Office.
+To add an incoming student to your existing FACTS account, please notify the Finance Office at the time of registration.
+Once you are enrolled, you can sign in and view your account at any time.

 Fees Not Included in Tuition:

-These annual fees are mandatory for all students and due in full on June 1st.
+These mandatory annual fees are due in full on June 1st for all students

-- Activity Fee - $750 (This fee defrays the costs of non-academic programs)
+- Activity Fee – This fee defrays the costs of non-academic programs

-- Books - $300 (This fee covers the cost of summer reading and books for each student’s individual classes)
+- Books – This fee covers the cost of summer reading and books for each student’s individual classes

-- Technology Fee - $250 (This fee covers the cost of the Chromebook device, wireless infrastructure and support for the 1:1 Computer Program).
+- Technology Fee – This fee covers the cost of the school-owned device, wireless infrastructure and support for the 1:1 Computer Program.

 - Annual Payment Plan: Full payment is due on or before July 1st.
 There is no service fee with this plan.